-Where to Live When You Can Live AnywhereThis article is a summary of my thought process to find my favorite places to live, based on all the research and experimentation I've done in the past 3 years as a digital nomad (someone traveling while working remotely).
+Where to Live When You Can Live AnywhereThis article is a summary of my thought process to find my favorite places to live, based on all the research and experimentation I've done in the past 4 years.

 ✈️ Identify why you want to travelOne of the most important things I've learned by meeting tons of other travelers is that people travel for very different reasons.
-And digital nomads are no different.
 Some do it for adventure, others for culture, weather, meeting people, dating, saving money, nature, etc. Surprisingly, it took me quite some time to really identify why I was even doing this in the first place.
 In my case, the core reasons I'm traveling are:

 - ☀️ Weather: Gray-sky, rainy, cold weather makes me depressed, warm blue-sky weather makes me happy.
 And if I see palm trees my dumb brain gets even happier.
 My lower limit for temperature is 20°C (68°F), which is the threshold between t-shirt / shorts / flip-flops, and hoodie / pants / shoes.

 - ✨ Change: It is essential for me to keep my life exciting and constantly changing.
 It gives me a feeling that time goes "slow" when I look back 6 months earlier and have hundreds of memories from 10 different countries.
 The exact opposite of the awful "Wow, we've been living here for 2 years already?!".

 - 🐦 Freedom: The endorphins rush I get from looking at a map, seeing some random city name I don't know like Maribor in Slovenia, Googling it for 5 minutes, and deciding "Fuck it, I'm going to Maribor next week!" is fantastic.
 Strolling in its streets a week later is surreal and I often laugh out loud telling myself or other travel friends "What the hell, this is such an awesome life".